Spindle cell oncocytomas of the pituitary gland

-Spindle cell oncocytomas (SCO) of the pituitary gland, also referred as adenohypophysis spindle cell oncocytomas, are rare, relatively benign (WHO grade I), and nonfunctional tumors commonly showing clinical and radiologic presentations mostly indistinguishable from the much more common non-secretory pituitary macroadenomas.
+Spindle cell oncocytomas of the pituitary gland, also referred to as adenohypophysis spindle cell oncocytomas, are rare, low-grade nonfunctional tumors commonly showing clinical and radiologic presentations mostly indistinguishable from the much more common non-secretory pituitary macroadenomas.

 Spindle cell oncocytomas are estimated to represent only 0.1 to 0.4% of all sellar tumors 2 and to occur more frequently in the 6th to 8th decades of life, with no gender preference 3.